Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation: Data analysis setup and methodology

 \section{Data analysis setup and methodology}

-In this section, we shall discuss various details of our approach towards the numerical calculation of the primordial power spectrum, the methodology of our data analysis and the details of the datasets that we use for obtaining the best fit parameters constraints and the priors on various model parameters.
+In this section, we shall discuss various details of our approach toward the numerical calculation of the primordial power spectrum, the methodology of our data analysis, and the details of the datasets that we use for obtaining the best-fit parameters constraints and the priors on various model parameters.